-Attendance and participation requirements vary.
+Attendance requirements vary.
 It is the student's responsibility to ascertain what each instructor requires.
-If a student will be absent, it is his or her responsibility to inform the instructor and to abide by the terms about attendance as explained in the course syllabus.
-Unexplained absence from classes or failure to meet an assignment deadline may seriously affect the student's academic progress and may result in a final grade of F.
+If a student will be absent for any reason (e.g., illness, religious beliefs, or jury duty), it is his or her responsibility to inform the instructor and to abide by the attendance requirements as explained in the course syllabus.
+Unexplained absence from class or failure to meet an assignment deadline may seriously affect the student's academic progress and may result in a final grade of F.